McChoc/GDCef/addons/gdcef/README.md

 # Chromium Embedded Framework as Godot 4.3 Native Module

 This repository provides C++ classes that wrap part of the [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef/wiki/Home) (CEF) API into a Godot 4.2+ native module (GDExtension).
 This enables web browser integration into your Godot 2D and 3D games for Linux, Windows and macOS.
-The name of this module is `gdcef`.
+The name of this module is `gdCEF`.

 ## TLDR: Compilation Steps